 Most comments also noted that the section 301 duties would encourage increased domestic production, with positive impacts on workers, supply chains, and consumers.
 Other comments noted that additional domestic capacity could be available to replace any decreases in Chinese imports.
-108
+Other comments imports.